KARTIK-PANDEY-KP/AI_tutor/README.md

 # Welcome to limbo
-Its my pet project project to create movies from text like an hour long movies or series like game of throne but with better last season and of course with real-life audio
+It's my pet project project to create movies from text like an hour-long movies or series like Game Of Thrones but with a better last season and of course with real-life audio